cameron-cunningham-ix/SimpleRayTracer/README.md

 Running the Ray Tracer

-After building the project, you can run the ray tracer from the build/Debug directory:
+After building the project, you can run the ray tracer from the build directory:

-    ./SimpleRayTracer.exe
+    .Debug/SimpleRayTracer.exe

 Once launched, the SDL window will open and start displaying the image as it’s progressively rendered.

 Project Structure

     src/ - Contains the source files for the ray tracer